aphelionz/lake-boone/README.md

 ## Usage

-**Cerebro** can be run in a number of different ways, always configured by environment variables.
+Cerebro can be run in a number of different ways, always configured by environment variables.

 ### Using npx

-You can skip the whole installation process altogether and just run **cerebro** using `npx`
+You can skip the whole installation process altogether and just run Cerebro using `npx`

 ```bash
 GH_TOKEN=[insert GH token here] \